himanshubs21/python-3-tier-webapplite/README.md

-Things to consider if you're imprementing this on your own system:
+Things to consider if you're implementing this on your own system or cloud platform:

 -Raw-text-file contains updated codes to be implemented.
 You can direcctly copy paste commands in given order to get it done